cherifb16/worksample/2_fleshed_out_headline.md

 ## What is Rails?

-Rails is a web application development framework written in the Ruby programming language.
+**Rails** is a web application development framework written in the Ruby programming language.
 It is designed to make programming web applications easier by making assumptions about what every developer needs to get started.
 It allows you to write less code while accomplishing more than many other languages and frameworks.

 The Rails philosophy includes two major guiding principles:

-Don't Repeat Yourself: DRY is a principle of software development which states that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
+**Don't Repeat Yourself**: DRY is a principle of software development which states that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
 By not writing the same information over and over again, our code is more maintainable, more extensible, and less buggy.

-Convention Over Configuration: Rails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you specify minutiae through endless configuration files.
+**Convention Over Configuration**: Rails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you specify minutiae through endless configuration files.

 It is highly recommended that you familiarize yourself with Ruby before diving into Rails.
 You will find it much easier to follow what’s going on with a Rails application if you understand basic Ruby syntax.
 To develop a web application using Ruby on Rails Framework, you need to install the following software: